 Susan K. Powell

-Susan Powell is an American composer, educator and percussionist.
+Susan K. Powell is an American composer, educator and percussionist.

 Dr. Powell received the Bachelor of Music degree from Eastman School of Music, where she was awarded the Performers Certificate, and the Master of Music degree from Northwestern University.

 Susan Powell joined the Ohio State University School of Music faculty in fall 2000 as assistant professor of percussion and director of percussion studies.
 She specializes in the areas of multiple and keyboard percussion, and is considered one of the foremost ragtime xylophone soloists of her generation.
 Prior to her appointment at Ohio State, Powell served on the faculty at the University of Wisconsin Oshkosh.